chkameho/Meddiff/README.md

 ## Goals

 The main goal of this project is to digitalize the blood cell counting process in schools, instead of counting cells with pen & paper.
-Students use the application to record their counts directly and produce a clean digital results that are easy to submit, review and compare..
+Students use the application to record their counts directly and produce a clean digital results that are easy to submit, review and compare.

 [Back to top](#readme-top)